You can contact me at email@example.com

 New courses available at the New Forest Observatory, Brockenhurst, Hants:

-Following a number of talks in Hampshire on the subject “The Magic of Photography” I have received requests to create a number of beginner’s courses for enthusiastic DSLR owners.
+Following a number of talks I have given in Hampshire on the subject “The Magic of Photography” I have received requests to create a number of beginner’s courses for enthusiastic DSLR owners.
 Always happy to oblige – the New Forest Observatory now offers the following (non deep-sky!) photographic courses for the novice digital photographer:

-3) Setting up for digital microphotography.
+2) Setting up for digital microphotography.
 A half-day course beginning at 9:30 a.m. and concluding at 12:30 p.m. with refreshments provided throughout.
 We shall discuss the equipment requirements to undertake microphotography and we shall use the NFO’s trinocular research microscope during this course, you do not need to bring along your own camera for this course.
 We shall use the “Helicon Focus” software to create deep depth-of-focus images that resemble scanning electron microscope images – but ours are in colour!!
 We shall also see how to create and assemble micromosaics using a combination of Helicon Focus and Photoshop CS3 software.
-Cost for this course is £90 inclusive of VAT at 20%.
+Cost for this course is £115.
 Course is limited to 3 persons.